The Ukulele Buyer's FAQ

 All the Ukuleles I own are Semi-Acoustic.

 Q: I am left-handed.
-Can I flip and play the Ukulele still?
-Or do I need a special Ukulele for it?
+Can I flip and play the Ukulele?
+Or do I need a special Ukulele?

-A: Flipping the Ukulele unfortunately will not work since the strings are of different thickness and tuning.
-Buying a special left-handed Ukulele is possible but not easily available.
+A: Flipping the Ukulele unfortunately will be difficult to manage through since the strings are of different thickness and tuning.
+Buying a special left-handed Ukulele is possible but not easily available in the market.
 Easiest options are to either buy a standard Ukulele and get the strings re-ordered bottom to top by a local instrument shop technician.
-Or trying to learn the Ukulele like a right-handed player since both hands would be equally necessary (and alien) to the process of playing in the beginning.
+Or you possibly could try learn the Ukulele like a right-handed player since both hands would be equally necessary (and alien) to the process of playing in the beginning.
 Constant practice can do wonders.

 I am right-handed, by the way.